Manage and view AssembliesFollow

 To group by a desired column you simply need to drag and drop it into toolbar above the grid.
 As soon as you drop it the grid will group everything based on that column.
-You can group by as many columns as you like and expand all or collapse all the groups under the More menu.
+You can group as many columns as you like together, and expand all or collapse all the groups under the More menu.

 Create Multiple Views:

 To set up multiple views of this report, click New on the toolbar, choose a name after making any customisations.
 You can create as many views as you like, and also choose a Default which will be displayed when you first click on the report.

 Customize Columns Shown: